 Employers will need to take steps to ensure they are complying with the increased wage rate.
 If you have any staff currently on minimum wage you should let them know about the increase taking place.
 This is also a good opportunity to review when any employees who are currently on starting-out or training wages are eligible to move to the adult rate, alongside informing them of the upcoming wage increase.
 Your payroll systems may need to be updated to manage the increase from 1 April.
 We recommend that you confirm how to do this in advance to ensure compliance.

 The impact on your business

 The recent Covid-19 outbreak is having a significant impact on cashflow for a number of businesses.
 In response to this, the government has announced a wage subsidy package.
-This will provide up to $585.80 per employee each week, paid in a lump sum to employers up to a maximum sum of $150,000 per business.
+This will provide up to $585.80 per employee each week, paid in a lump sum to employers.
 If you would like to find out more about how to apply for this subsidy please click here.

 It will be important to review and potentially recalculate your budget for the year in light of the mandatory wage increases.
 The government has a free Employee Cost Calculator that can be used to calculate the impact wages and wage increases will have on your business.

 The minimum wage increase could create expectation that other employees will also achieve wage increases.
 You may need to consider whether you intend to maintain wage parity across your organisation by increasing other employees' wages alongside the minimum wage increase or offering alternative forms of non-financial reward.
 However, we imagine many businesses may be considering a temporary "wage freeze" during these uncertain economic times in the hope of being in a position to "weather the storm" and retain as many staff as possible.